Precision and Detailing

 Chikankari was introduced during the Mughal era in Lucknow in the 3rd century AD.
 It used just white thread on fine muslin back then.
 The craft evolved under patronage of the Nawabs into the unique art it is today.

-Block printing is done before embroidery where hand-carved wooden blocks are dipped in dyes and stamped on the fabric.
+Block printing is done before embroidery where hand carved wooden blocks are dipped in dyes and stamped on the fabric.
 This imprints the Chikankari design outlines consistently to guide the embroidery placement.

 Wash the kurta gently by hand in cold water using a mild soap or detergent.
 Avoid hot water or harsh chemicals.
 Swirl softly, and squeeze gently without twisting to rinse.
 Drain excess water without pulling fabric.
 Air dry flat in the shade, away from sunlight.